 Since its creation in 1964, the Centre for Latin American Research and Documentation (CEDLA), hosted by the University of Amsterdam, has promoted Latin American Studies in the Netherlands, Europe and beyond.
-We do this by conducting and stimulating relevant and original research on developments in Latin America and distributing the results of this research via academic education and publications.
+We do this by conducting and stimulating relevant and original research on developments in Latin America and distributing the results of this research internationally via academic education at BA, MA and PhD levels and via academic publications such as the open access journal ERLACS.
 Based on a long history of multi-disciplinary research and studies in the fields of both Social Sciences and Humanities (including cultural anthropology, history, political science, human geography, sociology and economics), we increasingly apply interdisciplinary approaches in our projects and education.
-CEDLA’s library is considered one Europe’s largest specialized collections of material on Latin America.
-CEDLA is part of the Faculty of Humanities of the University of Amsterdam.
+CEDLA’s library is considered one of Europe’s largest specialized collections of material on Latin America.
+The CEDLA institute is part of the Faculty of Humanities of the University of Amsterdam.
 We also have close ties with the UvA’s Faculty of Social and Behavioural Sciences as well as with Latin American Studies programmes and researchers in the Netherlands and abroad.
 CEDLA’s research pertains to the Amsterdam School for Regional, Transnational and European Studies (ARTES), which stimulates cross-Regional Studies collaboration.
 For detailed reports of CEDLA’s activities see our Annual Reports on the years 2017, 2018 and 2019.

 CEDLA’s research focuses on present and past processes of societal change in Latin America.
 The CEDLA team has acquired external research funding from various agencies, including the NWO and the EU.
 In addition to conducting multi-disciplinary and inter-disciplinary research, the Centre makes every effort to distribute the research results and stimulate both academic and societal debates on Latin America.
 This is done by writing (academic) publications, organising lectures, seminars and conferences, and working in conjunction with sister organisations in the Netherlands as well as abroad.
 Next to its team of researchers, CEDLA hosts a number of PhD students and fellows, and occasionally appoints temporary staff members for specific research projects.
 CEDLA researchers are involved in multiple research networks with Latin American and other international researchers and institutions.